nanasci/nanasci.github.io/_pages/about.md

 1) **Foundational Models:** Scaling the inference of pre-trained models (e.g., Large Language Models or Vision-Language-Action Models) to serve as the knowledge backbone for these agents.
 2) **Agent Learning:** Improving the generalization and sample efficiency of reinforcement learning for robotic tasks like visual navigation and manipulation.

-Previously, I worked for 2 years as a Research Engineer at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by [Prof. Jiafeng Guo](https://scholar.google.com/citations?user=nD0I3PUAAAAJ&hl=en).
+Previously, I worked for 2 years as a Research Engineer at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
 I earned my M.S. in Computer Science from the University of Southern California (USC), where I was advised by [Prof. Laurent Itti](http://ilab.usc.edu/itti/), and my Bachelor's in Computer Science from Central South University (CSU) and Western University (UWO) through a 2+2 dual degree program.

 ## Publications
 *\* denotes equal contribution.*